P0ed/Xcopper/README.md

 | `F` | Front |
 | `A` | Angled |

-Drag to turn the board over, right-drag or `⇧`-drag to slide it, scroll or pinch to zoom, and arrow keys to step around it. `⌘9` frames the whole board and the usual `⌘-` and `⌘=` zoom.
-The sidebar picks the mask colour, the pad finish and the core thickness, and switches copper and parts on and off.
-It also lists what is stuffed, which side each part is on and how tall it stands.

-Clear is not a colour of mask so much as the want of one: nothing is covered, so the finish that plates the pads plates the traces and the vias with them and the whole face comes back gold.

 Only the outer copper layers are on show, since those are the only ones a finished board lets you see.
 Part heights come from the library for the parts it knows and are read off the land pattern for everything else — two lands and no holes is a chip, holes inside the outline are pins coming up through a moulding, holes outside it are a package sitting beside them.

-A surface mount lead is drawn thinner than the land it is soldered to, since a land pattern is cut wider than the lead it takes so the solder has somewhere to fillet.
-A part the board only carries the pads of stands nowhere on it: a panel jack is held by the panel, so the ring its solder tab lands on is all there is to show and the sidebar gives it no height.

 ## Fabrication